2025 Idaho wildfires: Summary

 By early summer, Idaho’s 2025 wildfire season was already active, driven by dry fuels, low moisture levels, and abundant lightning storms.
 Several fires ignited across the state before July, especially in forested and mountainous regions.

 Lightning storms in late August burned across northern Idaho.
 In the Coeur d’Alene zone alone, around 29 wildfires were started by lightning between August 29–30; most were controlled, though a few escaped initial attack lines.
 Among them, the Ulm Creek Fire (on the Coeur d’Alene River Ranger District) had grown from ~100 to ~400 acres under a Type-3 incident organization.

 By late summer and early fall, several large fires had burned tens of thousands of acres across multiple counties.
 Smoke from these fires degraded air quality across many parts of the state, especially in central and northern Idaho.
 Fire crews faced supply constraints, rugged terrain, and the challenge of widely scattered fires stretching over remote landscapes.

-Because the 2025 season is still active in Idaho, additional ignitions and fire growth are likely through October, especially with dry fuels and late-season lightning possibilities.
+Officials noted additional ignitions and fire growth were likely through October, especially with dry fuels and late-season lightning possibilities.
+In mid November, the Idaho Department of Lands Director reported the state's expenses for the 2025 wildfire season netted about $40.6 million.
+This marked a steep reduction from the 2024 Idaho wildfire season, where state wildfire expenses were estimated around $58 million.